slip/Resolutionathens-Redesign/README.md

 * Jekyll

-   > I built SorbaAtlanta, the Nucis space spec, and the current ResolutionAthens in WordPress, and PH9 in Joomla.
+   > I built [SorbaAtlanta](http://sorba.resolutionathens.com), the [Nucis space spec](http://nucis.imstillrad.com), and the current [ResolutionAthens](http://www.resolutionathens.com) in WordPress, and [PH9](http://www.penthousenumbernine.com) in Joomla.
 That was fun, and I like CMS's.
-But I want this site to be crazy fast and stupid customizable.
+But I want this site to be crazy fast and stupid customizable, and I don't need a database or visual text editor.
 So I looked at static site generators.
 The ones I looked at seriously were [Jekyll](http://jekyllrb.com), [Middleman](http://middlemanapp.com/), [Hugo](https://gohugo.io/), and [Hammer](http://hammerformac.com/).
 I decided on [Jekyll](http://www.jekyllrb.com).
 So far I am happy with that decision, though I need to work out my gulp file.

 * SASS